 Step 3.
 Change GRUB Location using Boot Repair

-By using Boot Repair’s advanced settings, you may determine where GRUB is installed on your hard drive.
+When Ubuntu does not boot, by using Boot Repair’s advanced settings, you may determine where GRUB is installed on your hard drive.
 You may wish to specify which hard drives you want to repair here if your system has numerous installed hard drives with GRUB installed on it.

 To do this, go to the GRUB location tab of Boot Repair to alter the GRUB location.
 Choose the hard disk partition from the drop-down menu under “OS to boot by default” now.
 Choose the hard disk partition that is utilized as the EFI System Partition from the Separate /boot/efi partition drop-down selection if your motherboard is UEFI-based.